-Too much belly fat can actually prevent comfortable sleep that belly is always in the way.
+Too much belly fat can actually prevent comfortable sleep since the belly is always in the way.

-Drinking excessive amount of water can leave you up all night going to the bathroom too.
+Drinking excessive amount of water can leave you up all night going to the bathroom, too.
 If you’re guzzling too much water at night because of evening workouts, try moving them up a bit or work out in the morning instead.
 When you keep getting up to pee at night, it will keep you from good delta wave sleep.
-This will cause disastrous to our weight and our health in all kinds of ways (I talk about the importance of delta wave sleep in other podcasts.
+This will cause disaster to our weight and to our health in all kinds of ways.
+(I talk about the importance of delta wave sleep in other podcasts.)

 However, if you just use the rule to only drink when you are thirsty, you will get enough water.
 A good idea is to add some apple cider vinegar or lemon – both are more hydrating than water alone and will keep you satiated longer.

-I’d love to hear from you on any questions you have or comments about how snacking has effected your sleep.
+I’d love to hear from you on any questions you have or comments about how snacking has affected your sleep.